-7 Ways to reduce stress around holiday spending
+7 ways to reduce stress around holiday spending

 The holiday season can come with lots of joy, positivity, togetherness, and celebration.
 However, many also experience added stress during this time.
 One area of stress that is often overlooked, but hugely impactful on our health, is financial stress.